Some links on this page are affiliate links. See full disclosure in the page footer.

 Traditional Broadcast TV

-Traditional broadcast TV ads run on major networks like ABC, NBC, or CBS, offering mass exposure to a broad audience.
-While it’s excellent for brand awareness, its targeting capabilities are limited compared to newer TV formats.
+Traditional broadcast TV ads run on major networks like ABC, NBC, or CBS, offering broad reach and strong brand visibility.
+They can work well for national awareness campaigns, though they offer less precise targeting than newer TV formats.

 Cable TV Advertising